Hussain-memon06/Hussain-memon06/README.md

 ## Featured Projects

-### 🔹 Dossify — AI Lead Research Agent with Human-in-the-Loop
+### Dossify,  AI Lead Research Agent with Human-in-the-Loop
 An agentic B2B lead research system.
 Paste a company URL; the agent researches the company, builds a structured dossier, identifies a likely decision-maker, detects buying signals (hiring, funding, launches, partnerships), scores against a user-defined ICP, drafts a personalized outreach email, and pauses at a human approval gate before sending.

 Built as a multi-step LangGraph workflow with durable pause/resume, source-verified anti-hallucination checks, and observability baked in.